Fort Carson outdoor recreation assistant nets national recognition

 |0

-This work, Fort Carson outdoor recreation assistant nets national recognition, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Carson outdoor recreation assistant nets national recognition, by Anissa Connell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.